Toda (song)

 "Toda" is a song by Puerto Rican singers Alex Rose and Rauw Alejandro.
 It was released for digital download and streaming as a single by Los Oídos Fresh on December 22, 2017.
 A Spanish language R&B song, it has been credited for helping the genre reach a more mainstream audience.
-It marked both artists their first entry on US Billboard Hot Latin Songs, and became a top-20 hit in multiple Latin American countries, such as Argentina and Peru.
+It marked both artists' first entry on US Billboard Hot Latin Songs, and became a top-20 hit in multiple Latin American countries, such as Argentina and Peru.
 An accompanying lyric video was released simultaneously with the song.

 A remix of "Toda" with Cazzu, featuring Lenny Tavárez & Lyanno was released on May 31, 2018, as the lead single from Rose's debut studio album ENR (2022).
 The track received a positive review from a Rolling Stone music critic, who complimented the singers' vocals and named it the "definitive Spanish-language R&B hit" of the year.
 The remix was commercially successful, being certified 22× platinum (Latin) in the United States.
-The accompanying music video, released simultaneously with the song, has received over 1.5 billion views on YouTube.
+The accompanying music video, released simultaneously with the song, has received over 1.9 billion views on YouTube.